Live From EuropeSunday, July 5

 US-Studie: Sind Smartphones mitverantwortlich für den Geburtenrückgang?
 US-Wissenschaftler haben untersucht, wie sich die Geburtenrate seit Einführung des ersten iPhones entwickelt hat.
 In ihrer Analyse beschreiben sie das Smartphone als „wichtigen Faktor.

-faz · about 3 hours ago
+faz · 18 days ago

 Demographie und Digitalleben: Weniger Babys dank iPhone Wo das iPhone eingeführt wird, kommen weniger Kinder zur Welt.
 Das hat auch sein Gutes.